 Submit a CAWeb Publishing Service Request via Remedy

 Submit a Remedy REQ for “CAWeb Publishing Service”.
 Select either Site Assessment or Site Assessment and Subscription.
 See the online instructions in the service request definition for more information about these two options.
-Contact your CDT, Office of Customer Engagement account lead if you need assistance.
+Contact your CDT, Customer Engagement Services account lead if you need assistance.
 The current cost for the Site Assessment and other costs are published on the CDT Rates Page.
 See Remedy Request Entry screenshot below:

 Prepare and Deliver the Site Assessment Report

 The CAWeb customer liaison will thoroughly review and inventory the website to assess the types of content discovered, the volumes, and any issues that need to be discussed with the customer.
 The findings from this step will be compiled into an Assessment Report which will be delivered to the customer for review prior to the Assessment Report Review Meeting.

 This is the meeting scheduled in step #2.
 During this meeting the Assessment Report will be discussed in detail with the customer including any issues that need to be addressed before moving on to the next step: the writing of a Statement of Work.
 In addition, initial users of the system will be identified at this time.

 Prepare and Deliver the SOW Agreement